sciZer0/7/v/README.md

 <b>About Blockchain Technology</b>

-The main point of blockchain technology is to allow people to build permissionless ownership systems that are highly-sustainable – meaning, whose pre-programmed works are extremely-hard, at best impossible, to stop.
+The main point of blockchain technology is to allow people to build permissionless ownership systems that are highly-sustainable – meaning, whose pre-programmed works are extremely-hard, at best impossible, to harm or stop.

 Specifically, permissionless ownership systems about storing and transferring tokens (values).